laravelio/laravel.io/CONTRIBUTING.md

 ## Coding Standards

-The Laravel.IO project follows the [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
-Although the current codebase isn't compliant yet, pull requests are required to adhere to these coding standards.
+The Laravel.IO project follows the [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standards.
+Although the current codebase isn't compliant yet, pull requests which contain new code are required to adhere to these coding standards.

 ### Docblocks